ChristopherGatt/Password-Generator/Password_Generator/friendly-parakeet/README.md

 now we create the criteria for the password

-We need to prompt for password length (between 8-128 characters)
+We need to prompt for password length (between 8-128 characters) using window.prompt

 We need to confirm if the password includes lowercase, uppercase, numeric, and/or special characters